 1. Apple Cider Vinegar Rinse

 ACV is a natural remedy for maintaining healthy hair.
-Use it as part of your regular hair care regimen to remove beeswax from your hair.
-Additionally, its antibacterial and antimicrobial characteristics are claimed to revitalize the hair and scalp, repairing buildup-related damage.
+Use it as part of your hair care regimen to remove beeswax from your hair.
+Its antibacterial and antimicrobial characteristics are claimed to revitalize the hair and scalp, repairing buildup-related damage.

 You Will Need